fujidana/vscode-spec-command/README.md

 The extension refers to the following built-in setting:

 * [files.associations](vscode://settings/files.associations), [files.exclude](vscode://settings/files.exclude): file patterns to filter target files for symbol search in workspaces

+## User-Defined Dictionaries

+The extension can use user-defined dictionaries for code completion.
+The dictionaries are stored in the _Global State_ and _Workspace State_ of VS Code, which means that they are available across all workspaces and only in the current workspace, respectively.

+Use the following commands to manage user-defined dictionaries:

+* "Open Dictionary Preview" (`spec-command.showDictionaryPreview`)
+* "Show User-Defined Dictionary in Editor" (`spec-command.showDictionarySource`)
+* "Register Editor Content as User-Defined Dictionary" (`spec-command.registerDictionary`)
+* "Delete User-Defined Dictionary" (`spec-command.deleteDictionary`)

+"Show User-Defined Dictionary in Editor" command can be used to create a new user-defined dictionary from command files in the workspace.
+First use this command to create a new dictionary.
+After editing the content, use "Register Editor Content as User-Defined Dictionary" command to send it to the global/workspace state.

 ## Known Issues